metamn/mr-ui/src/basics/ES6/ES6.md

 ## ES6

 React is Javascript / ES6.
-If you come from earlier versions of Javascript these snippets will help you to get familiar with the ES6 code you'll see in React components.
+If you come from earlier versions of Javascript these snippets will help you to get familiar with the ES6 code you'll see in React components

+For a better, and more through explanation please read [ES6 Core Features](http://exploringjs.com/es6/ch_core-features.html)

 In short, the *rules* are: